All Episodes

 Yeah, and I'm worried about it, Ron, because nobody seems to.

-I think that the military brass and the Bush administration are falling for a battlefield tactic by the enemy designed to break the will of the people, to break our political will to win and to demoralize our troops and to bring our troops home feeling as Frank did, what, thirty years later or more, uh that he was a baby killer when I bet he wasn't anywhere near killing a baby.
+I think that the military brass and the Bush administration are falling for a battlefield tactic by the enemy designed to break the will of the people, to break our political will to win and to demoralize our troops and to bring our troops home feeling as Frank did, what, 30 years later or more, that he was a baby killer when I bet he wasn't anywhere near killing a baby.

-No, I now see I love veterans.
+Now, see, I love veterans.

 I love the vets, the honest ones.